microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-session-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested [session](../resources/callrecords-session.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [session](../resources/callrecords-session.md) objects in the response body.

+When a result set spans multiple pages, Microsoft Graph returns that page with an **@odata.nextLink** property in the response that contains a URL to the next page of results.
+If that property is present, continue making additional requests with the **@odata.nextLink** URL in each response, until all the results are returned.
+For more information, see [paging Microsoft Graph data in your app](/graph/paging).
+The maximum page size for sessions is 60 entries.

 ## Examples

 ### Example 1: Get session list

+The following example shows a request to get the list of [sessions](../resources/callrecords-session.md) for a [callRecord](../resources/callrecords-callrecord.md).

 #### Request

-Here's an example of the request to get the list of [sessions](../resources/callrecords-session.md) for a [callRecord](../resources/callrecords-callrecord.md).
+The following example shows a request.

 <!-- {
   "blockType": "request",